Rineloricaria sneiderni

-Rineloricaria sneiderni is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in high-altitude brooks in the Jurubidá River basin in Colombia, with its type locality being listed as near Nuquí.
-The species reaches 18 cm (7.1 inches) in length and is believed to be a facultative air-breather.
+Rineloricaria sneiderni is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes..
+This catfish occurs occurs in high-altitude brooks in the Jurubidá River basin in Colombia, with its type locality being listed as near Nuquí.
+The species reaches 18 cm in length and is believed to be a facultative air-breather.
+The specific name honors the collector of the holotype, the Swedish ornithologist Kjell von Sneidern.